Embryo Disposition Options

 Embryo donation is a wonderful gift, but, as you would expect, the steps required go far beyond just agreeing to donate your embryos.
 Each program has multiple steps and requirements before a donation is complete.
 Further, not all embryos will qualify for each donation program, the number, stage and quality of your embryos will need to be evaluated as well as the source of the gametes (was a sperm or egg donor used).
 If considering donation, please call us so that we can review your records and the qualification requirements for each program prior to your investing time and effort in a program for which your embryos may not qualify.

 ReproTech is available to help facilitate embryo donation for you.
-We administer an active anonymous embryo donation program in house, making it easy for you to work with one person through the whole process.
+We administer an active anonymous embryo donation program in house, meaning once initially accepted to officially start the donation program, you work with one person through the whole process.
 However, we also facilitate donations through individual clinics as well as national embryo donation programs.

 For more information on your options, please click below to expand the section.